 Purpose.
-All decisions related to student behavior are guided by the educational objective to teach responsibility and respect for cultural and ideological differences and by a commitment to create safe, orderly, and inviting schools.
-The purpose of managing student behavior is to create an orderly environment where students can learn, to teach expected standards of behavior, to help students learn to accept the consequences of their behavior, and to provide students with the opportunity to develop self control.
+All decisions related to student behavior are guided by the board's educational objectives to teach responsibility and respect for cultural and ideological differences and by the board's commitment to create safe, orderly and inviting schools.
+Student behavior policies are provided in order to establish (1) expected standards of student behavior; (2) principles to be followed in managing student behavior; (2) consequences for prohibited behavior or drug/alcohol policy violations; and (4) required procedures for addressing misbehavior.